Andrewneteye4343/scDock/Essential files/README.md

 3. Place ligand_reference.csv and receptor_reference.csv on your computer, for example in /home/path/to/scDock.

-4. Create a directory named functions inside /home/path/to/scDock.
+4. Create a directory named "functions" inside /home/path/to/scDock.
 After this step, you should have:
 /home/path/to/scDock/functions

 5. Place all scripts listed below into /home/path/to/scDock/functions